Diyckstra/terraform-provider-deyckstra/website/docs/d/iam_user.md

 ### Unsupported attributes

-~> **Note** These attributes may be present in the `terraform.tfstate` file but they have preset values and cannot be specified in configuration files.
+~> **Note** These attributes may be present in the `terraform.tfstate` file, but they have preset values and cannot be specified in configuration files.

 The following attributes are not currently supported: